sntownsend/QuantumComputingProject2021/README.md

 As with most applications, a QNLP workflow will consist of a number of steps, some of which are done with classical computers and some of which would be done with quantum computers.
 Here I outline the basic workflow

-- Tag each word in a sentence with its Part of Speach (PoS)
+- Tag each word in a sentence with its Part of Speech (PoS)
 - Diagram each sentence according to the POS-tagging
 - Diagram simplification
 - Instantiate words as quantum features in circuit